Bedroom Decorating 101

 - King = 9′ x 12′ rug

 So you don’t have to have matching nightstands, but please make sure they’re the right scale!
 You want to consider the size of your bed when purchasing.
-24″-27″ is a good average height, but with a king, you can go larger and a twin you can go smaller.
-You just want to make sure that the height of the nightstand is within 5″ of the mattress (higher or lower).
+A good average height for a nightstand is 24″-27″, but with a king sized bed, you can go larger, and with a twin bed, you can go smaller.
+You just want to make sure that the height of the nightstand is within a few inches of the mattress (higher or lower).
 No one wants to bend all the way down to grab a glass of water from their nightstand when in bed.

 Also, think about storage when buying.
 If you like to have lots of stuff nearby when in bed (books, eye mask, lotion, etc.) definitely buy something with drawers so you can hide all your bedtime goodies!

 If you do add a TV, don’t let it be the focal point of the space.
-You can mount it neatly on the wall with a gallery wall around it, or hide it behind a hutch so you can close the doors when not in use.
+You can mount it neatly on the wall with a gallery wall around it, or opt for a Frame TV, like ours, so it looks like artwork when it’s turned off.
 Just be mindful about it and don’t let all of the remotes and cables get out of hand!

-Overclutter the Room – Your bedroom should be calming, relaxing, and a sanctuary away from the world.
+Your bedroom should be calming, relaxing, and a sanctuary away from the world.
 Filling it with tons of decor, accessories, and extra crap is a no-no. Don’t feel like you need to decorate every single surface.
 Instead, keep some areas clear so there is room to breathe.

-Choose All Matching Furniture – We talked allllll about this don’t in this rookie mistake post, but it’s worth repeating.
+I talked about this don’t in this rookie mistake post, but it’s worth repeating.
 Buying a matching furniture set may be budget-friendly and it certainly cuts down on decision making, but that doesn’t mean it’s a good idea for your space.
-A room will look much more interesting and layered if you choose various pieces for your bedroom.
+A room will look much more interesting and layered if you choose various pieces for your bedroom, like in Dina’s gorgeous bedroom above.
 Mixing and matching is the way to go!

-Overfill with Large Furniture – We’ve both been in far too many bedrooms that are stuffed to the brim with furniture.
+I’ve been in far too many bedrooms that are stuffed to the brim with furniture.
 You don’t have to have 12 pieces of furniture to fill up a room, and you certainly don’t have to use all overstuffed and large items.
 Instead, consider what you really need in a room and start there!
 Leave plenty of walkway room so you can easily get around and enjoy the space.